WildQuoll/ImprovedLaneConnections/README.md

 		  ![](Docs/4+1-good.jpg)
           ![](Docs/4+1-also-bad.jpg)

-		  > The first setup is preferred, as the forward OUT lanes are more evenly distributes between the two IN lanes.
+		  > The first setup is preferred, as the forward OUT lanes are more evenly distributed between the two IN lanes.

 ## 3.3 – More lanes in than out
 ### 3.3.1 – N-to-1 junctions